dtcenter/METplus/docs/Users_Guide/glossary.rst

      See :ref:`Field_Info` for more information.

      This value can be set to a call to a python script with arguments to supply data to the MET tools via Python Embedding.
 Filename template syntax can be used here to specify time information of an input file, i.e. {valid?fmt=%Y%m%d%H}.
-See the MET User's Guide for more information about Python Embedding in the MET tools.
+See the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information about Python Embedding in the MET tools.

      | *Used by:*  GridStat, EnsembleStat, PointStat, Mode, MTD, PcpCombine
      | *Family:*  [config]